Cesarf17/CoverageTesting/Readme.md

 5. Commit and push your work with Git Bash
-    - Set up your Git user (if not already configured)
+    - Set up user info (if not already configured)
     ```
     git config user.name "your name"
     git config user.email "your email"